marklogic-community/grove-cli/README.markdown

 Generates or modifies settings for your application, based on prompts.
 This is the preferred way to manage configuration files. **Run this command from the parent directory of your generated project.**

     grove config

+You can pass the `environment` you want to override.
+By default it modifies the local environment.

+    grove config <environment>

 You can see options for this command by running: